 We are able to get a typical bank started in less than 2 months, the piece that typically takes the most about of lead time for our customers is integrating into their digital channels, back end systems and connecting to their chat ecosystem.
 To help make this as easy as possible we have pre-built and validated API integration layers that take off the heavy lifting, the actual technical integration work happens in days.
 However, we know our customers and lining up the internal approvals and any resources take time, so we suggest a crawl, walk, run approach planning out longer lead time for integration work.

-Given the potential cost savings, AI can deliver in customer service alone, if you haven’t started your conversational AI journey, the timing is perfect right now.
+Given the potential cost savings, conversational AI banking can deliver in customer service alone, if you haven’t started your banking chatbot journey, the timing is perfect right now.

 A reliable fintech partner like Finn AI can help you navigate the complex world of natural language processing and machine learning, assist with your proof-of-concept, and help you calculate a tailored ROI estimation for your project.